No Match Found

 By today’s standards, companies can, and are, voluntarily reporting ESG data — and that’s a good first step.
 Transparency is the key to building trust in the marketplace.
 Companies in the early stages of ESG reporting may be focusing on one or two key metrics while developing a plan to build a more comprehensive reporting process.
 That’s OK.
 Reporting will improve over time as enhancements to the process are made.

-But companies are coming under regulatory and stakeholder pressure to provide expanded sustainability disclosures and to have their reporting assured by an independent auditor.
-Many new or proposed global sustainability regulations — including forthcoming SEC climate disclosure rules — may eventually require independent assurance of certain ESG data, such as Scope 1 and Scope 2 greenhouse gas emissions.
-These regulations may require companies to move from limited to reasonable assurance over time, so now’s the time to start thinking about sustainability assurance.
+But companies are coming under regulatory and stakeholder pressure to provide expanded sustainability disclosures and to have their reporting independently assured.
+Many new or proposed global sustainability regulations — Europe’s Corporate Sustainability Reporting Directive (CSRD), California's climate reporting requirements, and the forthcoming SEC climate disclosure rules — require (or may eventually require) independent assurance of certain ESG data, such as Scope 1 and Scope 2 greenhouse gas emissions (CSRD and the California law also require Scope 3 emissions reporting).
+Many of these regulations require companies to move from limited to reasonable assurance over time, so now’s the time to start thinking about ESG assurance.

 While companies are familiar with the auditing process for their financial statements, assurance over ESG information may be a relatively new endeavor.
 That raises the question, who should do the work?